What is a PMI Payment on a New York City Mortgage?

 Split premium PMI

-This lesser-known private mortgage insurance allows you to pay a part of the insurance in a lump sum at closing and the rest is paid on a monthly basis.
-It is basically a combination of BPMI and SPMI.
+This lesser-known private mortgage insurance allows you to pay a part of the insurance in a lump sum at closing, and the rest is paid monthly.
+It is a combination of BPMI and SPMI.

 What is the Best Type of PMI?